 The college has a long history of fostering the development, implementation, and assessment of pedagogical practices that are designated as HIPs.
 Writing-intensive (WI) classes have been offered at the college since 1999, and completing two of them is a graduation requirement.
-In 2009, with the launch of the Freshmen Academies (currently, the Queensborough Academies), several HIPs were formally integrated as part of the Academies structure.
+In 2009, with the launch of the Freshmen Academies (currently, the Queensborough Academies), five HIPs were formally integrated as part of the Academies structure: academic service learning, cornerstone courses, e-portfolio, learning communities, and writing intensive.
 From the beginning, when the Academies were "Freshmen Academies," the Academy Assessment Protocol included the provision that all HIPs would be assessed to determine their effectiveness as pedagogies.
-Over the years, various outcomes have been assessed to determine the impact of HIPs on students, including student perceptions of learning, student persistence, sense of belonging, and course pass rates (V.2b, 3a).
+When the Freshmen Academies became the